ns1-terraform/terraform-provider-ns1/README.md

 * Currently, some resources do not return attributes for optional features that are unused.
 We are working on making the resource schemas fixed, with proper defaults returned for optional/unused features.
-* We'll be adding a `record` data source ASAP, to cover simple read-only use cases